Azure/data-landing-zone/docs/guidance/DataManagementAnalytics-DatabricksManualSetup.md

 ## Manual Databricks configuration

 Due to the issue mentioned above, we cannot rely on the application workflow, but only rely on the on-behalf workflow.
-This means, that instead of using a Service Principle for authentication, we need to rely on a user being authenticated against the workspace.
+This means, that instead of using a Service Principal for authentication, we need to rely on a user being authenticated against the workspace.
 Only then, we can use the Databricks API to create a Key Vault backed secret scopes.
 If you are OK with Databricks backed secret scopes, then you can already automate the complete setup end-to-end.
 However, for manageability reasons, we recommend using Azure Key Vaults for storing secrets.

 In order to simplify the manual setup and configuration of Databricks, we are providing a Powershell script (`SetupDatabricksManually.ps1`) as well as predefined commands in the DevOps and GitHub workflows.
 You can copy and paste these commands into your Powershell console to setup your Databricks workspaces manually by executing a single script.
 The Powershell script will perform the following actions in your Databricks workspace: